SC5/gulp-bobrsass-boilerplate/README.md

 The resulting web application (contents of dist) can be deployed to an Amazon S3 bucket.
 You'll need to have

-    1. an S3 bucket set up to AWS
+    1. an S3 bucket set up to AWS.
     2. the bucket configured in package.json (config.bucket)
+    3. the region for the bucket can be configured in package.json (config.bucketRegion)
-    3. AWS credentials set up as required by aws-sdk (sample .aws/credentials file below)
+    4. AWS credentials set up as required by aws-sdk (sample .aws/credentials file below)

     [default]
     aws_access_key_id=Access key from AWS console
     aws_secret_access_key=Secret key from AWS console

+To create the bucket, run:

+    > npm run createBucket

 To deploy to S3, run: